Go To Site Index

 The Wherries play 'Sea-Trek' 2001

-Robert - Kenny - Dave
+Bob - Kenny - Dave

 The band name is a reflection of the flat-bottomed gaff-rigged river boats known as 'Wherries' that plied the River Clyde between the 16th and 18th centuries before the current deep-water channel to Glasgow was dredged.
 As an alternative to the stagecoach, these vessels journeyed between Greenock and Glasgow and carried a mixed compliment of passengers, cargo and livestock.
-The captain and his two mates would entertain the company by singing songs, telling tall tales and occasionally leaping off the boat as it ran aground on one of the numerous sandbanks on the river.
+The captain and his mate would entertain the company by singing songs, telling tall tales and occasionally leaping off the boat as it ran aground on one of the numerous sandbanks on the river.
 Often, passengers would be required to assist in pushing the boat off the sandbanks.
 It is recorded that a great assistance in undertaking such a journey was to have a drop or two of whisky.
-After much merriment, some even managed to finish the journey.
+After much merriment, some even managed to finish the journey!

 A Wherries live performance is a wee bit like that!